|See Also||"Career Plan for Fiction Writers"

 Novel writing software for PCs and Macs.
 You can take a Quick Tour of its features, study the tutorials, and download a free demo of this inexpensive software.
 It enables you to write and store complete novels, keeping track of information on story structure, characters, names, events, settings, ideas, etc. The optional "Writer's Interface" has story ideas from experienced writers.

-Writers.com/Writers on the Net has been offering online writing classes since 1995 -- the first writing school on the Internet.
+Writers.com has been offering online writing classes since 1995 -- the first writing school on the Internet.

 A searchable directory of literary agents.

 "A World of Writing Tips - for Writers Around the World".
 When "Inkspot" ceased its famous website, Moira Allen, a long-time contributing editor to that website and its associated "Inklings" email newsletter obtained permission to continue with many of its offerings.